 Back Pain Facts and Statistics

-Although doctors of chiropractic (DCs) treat more than just back pain, many patients initially visit chiropractors looking for relief from this pervasive condition.
-In fact, 31 million Americans experience low-back pain at any given time.1
+Although doctors of chiropractic treat more than just back pain, many patients initially visit a chiropractor looking for relief from this pervasive condition.
+In fact, about 31 million Americans experience low back pain at any given time.1

-- Experts estimate that as much as 80% of the population will experience a back problem at some time in their lives.3
+- Experts estimate that up to 80% of the population will experience back pain at some time in their lives.5

 What Causes Back Pain?

 The back is a complicated structure of bones, joints, ligaments and muscles.
 You can sprain ligaments, strain muscles, rupture disks, and irritate joints, all of which can lead to back pain.
 While sports injuries or accidents can cause back pain, sometimes the simplest of movements—for example, picking up a pencil from the floor— can have painful results.
 In addition, arthritis, poor posture, obesity, and psychological stress can cause or complicate back pain.
 Back pain can also directly result from disease of the internal organs, such as kidney stones, kidney infections, blood clots, or bone loss.

 Research Supports Chiropractic Spinal Manipulation

 With today's growing emphasis on quality care, clinical outcomes and cost effectiveness, spinal manipulation is receiving increased attention.
 The epidemic of prescription opioid overuse and abuse has also led to wider acknowledgment of the benefits of nondrug approaches to pain.